mohammadmohseni9/weather_app_day5/README.md

 # weather_app_day5

-A new Flutter project.

-## Getting Started
+Creating a weather program and displaying information from the openweathermap server## Getting Started

 This project is a starting point for a Flutter application.